 Advances in hardware technologies, connectivity, and computing capabilities open up enormous opportunities for transforming manufacturing.
 Some of these include:

-- Intelligent machines that not only generate data for analysis, but also have built-in capabilities to analyze and even take their own decisions
+- Intelligent machines that not only generate data for analysis but also have built-in capabilities to analyze and even take their own decisions/actions

-- Software applications that provide insights in real time by looking at data from
+- Software applications that provide real-time insights by looking at data from

 - Shop floor operations

 - Customer usage, wherever possible

 - External data from social media, user forums, etc.